Telephone: +49 (0)931 31 82303

 Telephone: +49 931 31-82302

 Nicolas Kutschera studied law along with European law in Würzburg and has been a student assistant at the chair of Prof. Hilgendorf since December 2015.
 In July 2019, he passed the First State Examination.
-Since October 2019, he has been completing his legal traineeship, amongst others at Rechtsanwälte Loos and datenschutz Süd, and working as a research assistant for Professor Hilgendorf.
+From October 2019 to November 2021, he has been completing his legal traineeship, amongst others at Rechtsanwälte Loos and datenschutz Süd, and alongside and after passing the second state examination still is working as a research assistant for Professor Hilgendorf.
 His interests and research focus on data protection law and the European Commission's proposal on the regulation of artificial intelligence.

 Telephone: +49 (0) 931 31-83122